 As long as a dataset is in the status "Pending", changes can still be made to its content and description.

-If it should be necessary to delete a published dataset, RADAR will keep the landing page of the dataset to ensure referencing.
+If it should be necessary to block a published dataset, RADAR will keep the landing page of the dataset to ensure referencing.

 Can datasets be uploaded automatically?